gsmainclusivetechlab/interop-mm-simulator/README.md

   further [customised](./src/build/Dockerfile.php) to add configuration files and the application code.
 In addition, PHP dependencies are pre-installed with composer and artisan.
-- `migrate`: A short-lived service which simply runs database migrations before exiting.
+- `migrate` and `seed`: Two short-lived services which simply runs database migrations before exiting.
 Uses the same image as `app`, which contains [wait](https://github.com/ufoscout/docker-compose-wait), allowing the service to wait for the `mysqldb` container to be running before attempting the migrations.
+These services are defined separately so they do not build/run when calling `docker-compose up` without specifying the config files to use.

 ## Project Setup